We've taken this recipe from a classic, adapted by Rick Stein.

 Cut these slices into matchsticks then across to form a fine chop of cubes of roughly 2-3mm

 Chop the other ingredients to the same size as the meat and gently incorporate.
 Do not include the egg yolks.

 Place the mixture in the fridge to keep cool.

-Put the chilled mixture into ramekin or other small dish or even a small glass or you can even something like an espresso cup or cookie cutter, fill and turn out onto a plate.
+Put the chilled mixture into ramekins or other small dishes.
+You can even use a small glass, espresso cup or cookie cutter.
+Fill and turn out onto a plate.

 Carefully make a dent in the top of the turned out tartare with the back of a spoon and place a very fresh separated egg yolk in the dent.

 Season with a few twists of black or pink pepper.